Are you trying to figure out how to implement and maintain a referral program for your e-commerce store?

 If you’re looking to boost your conversions and generate more sales, referral marketing is an excellent way to do this.

-marketing spend twice as much and bring in twice as many referrals too.
+Consumers who are gained through word-of-mouth marketing spend twice as much and bring in twice as many referrals too.

 The sooner you get your referral program started, the sooner people can spread the word about your business and you can start earning real profit.